jaimelopez98/Beyond-cutpoints-Functional-data-analysis-and-multivariate-pattern-analysis./README.md

 ## Step 2 - Cut-point approach (Multiple Linear regression)

-- *09_CUTPOINTS_DATA*.
-Preparation of data for each age group.
+- *08_CUTPOINTS_ANOVA*.
+Comparison of SB and PA estimates derived from the three different sets of cut-points.
-- *10_CUTPOINTS_MODELS*.
+- *09_CUTPOINTS_MODELS*.
 Modelling for SB and each PA intensity for each age group.
-- *11_CUTPOINTS_DATA*.
+- *10_CUTPOINTS_COEF*.
 Extracting coefficients from linear regression models (Table S4 and S5).

 ## Step 3 - Functional data analysis (Scalar-on-function regression)

-- 12_ACT_KERNEL.
+- *11_ACT_KERNEL*.
 Characterising the probability density function of each individual using the kernel smoothing method.
-- *13_ACT_STANDARD*.
+- *12_ACT_STANDARD*.
 Standardising kernel densities.
-- *14_ACT_DISTRIBUTION*.
+- *13_ACT_DISTRIBUTION*.
 Estimating activity distribution.
-- *15_ACT_DATA*.
+- *14_ACT_DATA*.
 Preparation of data for modelling in each age group.
-- *16_ACT_MODELS*.
+- *15_ACT_MODELS*.
 Modelling for each age group.
-- *17_ACT_PLOTS*.
+- *16_ACT_PLOTS*.
 Plot the activity intensity distribution for each age group using functional data analysis.
 (Figures 3 and 5)

 ## Step 4 -  Multivariate pattern analysis

 - For multivariate pattern analysis, we use the *Shiny app* (https://liningtonlab.github.io/mvpaShiny_documentation/publication/R_script/), and we extract the multivariate correlation coefficients for each age group.
-- *18_MvPA_PLOTS*.
+- *17_MvPA_PLOTS*.
 Plot the activity intensity distribution for each age group using the multivariate pattern analysis.
 (Figures 4 and 6)

 ## Step 5 - Sensitivity analysis (60s epoch)
-- For the sensitivity, the same codes are used to replicate all the previous analyses using a 60s instead of 15s epoch.
+- For the sensitivity, the same codes are used to replicate all the previous analyses using a 60s instead of a 15s epoch.
+- SA_FDA_AREA.
+Additional analysis estimating the difference in BMI associated with a shift of 10 minutes from the time spent above this acceleration to the time spent in non-null acceleration below these values.